0xC0D1F1ED/cpp_vs_payload_template/README.md

 ## Inspiration

- The inspiration for this template came from the way I saw Silent Break Securuity lay out one of their projects.
+ The inspiration for this template came from the way I saw Silent Break Security lay out one of their projects.
 I wanted a relatively painless way to replicate this layout without having to do all the manual work for each payload I write.